4-Nominal shear strength and bearing- tear out made simple.

 Shear stress for A490-x and N bolts. table from bolt council

-The different equations presented in the specs are given herewith.
-For case ( i )of bearing, when elongation of 0.25″ is a design criterion, then Rn=2.40*d*t*Fult.
+The different equations presented in the specifications are provided below.
+For case ( i ) of bearing, when elongation of 0.25″ is a design criterion, then Rn=2.40*d*t*Fult.

 For case ii of bearing, when elongation of 0.25″ is not a design criterion, a higher value for Rn is given, Rn=3*d*t*Fult.